ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 <span class="image left small"><img class="p-image" alt="Spring for Android" src="/img/spring-ecosystem/spring-for-android.png"></span>

-Another project that currently isn't much updated is Spring for Android.
-Spring for Android brings some of the key benefits of using Spring to Google's mobile operating system, Android.
+Another project without any recent updates is Spring for Android Spring for Android brings some of the key benefits of using Spring to Google's mobile operating system, Android.
 It has a REST API client for Android with authentication support.
 For your social media authentication, you can use Spring Social in conjunction with Spring for Android.